 Although we didn't have any issues with pesky bugs, consider packing insect repellent just in case.
 Protect yourself from the sun with a hat, sunglasses, and sunscreen.

 The Curi-Cancha Reserve is located in Monteverde; a section of the Puntarenas Province.
-Most travelers stay in the town of Santa Elena to explore the area, especially the parks of Monteverde Cloud Forest Biological Preserve and Santa Elena Cloud Forest Reserve.
+Most travelers stay in the town of Santa Elena to explore the area, especially the parks of Monteverde Cloud Forest Biological Reserve and Santa Elena Cloud Forest Reserve.

 Unlike the aforementioned parks, the Curi-Cancha Reserve is walkable (45 minutes) from Santa Elena.
 The local bus is the most popular method of transportation if you don't have a car or want to pay for a taxi.
 Hop on the white Monteverde bus leaving from the center of town via the schedule below.
 Brad and I took the 7:30 AM bus on the way there and walked back to town afterwards.